RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 {: .notice--info}

 ##### Section II - cIOS Installation
 cIOS is used for USB Loaders to play backups.
-Fair Warning cIOS is still in the experimental stage.
+Be warned that cIOS is still in the experimental stage.
 {: .notice--info}
 This version of cIOS is only for the Wii Mini
 {: .notice--info}